wp-plugins/popup-by-supsystic/readme.txt

 Popup email forms have huge potential when it comes to list building, and even if you hate them, there's no doubt that they work.
 Professional bloggers unanimously agree that they increase subscription rates, and have had great success with them.

+= Translations in your language =

+You have an incredible opportunity to get PRO version for free.
+Make Translation of the plugin!
+It will be amazing if you take advantage of this offer!

+* English
+* French
+* Spanish
+* German

 = Support =

 If you have any problem or feature request for the Popup by Supsystic, please [let us know](http://supsystic.com/plugins/popup-plugin?utm_source=wordpress&utm_medium=contactus&utm_campaign=popup "Contact Us")!